mlgomez0/deep_learning_projects/README.md

 #  Deep Learning Projects
-- Experiments tracking in Pytorch: This notebook shows how to track experiments in Pytorch using Tensorboard.
+- pytorch_experiment_tracking: This notebook shows how to track experiments in Pytorch using Tensorboard.

 ![plot](./pictures/tensorboard.png)